The Constitution of Brasenose JCR

-- The Room Ballot shall be drawn in Michaelmas Term, as soon as possible after the elections of new Scholars and Exhibitioners by the Executive Council and the elections of the new JCR President.
+- The Room Ballot shall be drawn in Michaelmas Term, as soon as possible after the election of the new JCR President.
 The sessions for selecting rooms shall take place in 4th Week of Hilary Term, or at another suitable time in Hilary Term at the discretion of the JCR Committee in consultation with the Accommodation Manager and Domestic Bursar.

 - Waiting lists specifications